Age appropriate chores for kids ages 3 – 18 as well as a free printable chore chart and stickers or completion markers to make doing chores more fun.

 Chores are just a part of life (groan).
 Now that my children are a bit older I think it is important to have them help, and do age appropriate chores on a weekly basis.
 To make it more fun I’ve created a chore chart, and markers for girls and boys to keep track of their progress too…let me share these with you! 😉 Post sponsored by collective bias. (originally published 1/16)

 Even young children as little as 3 years old can help around the house.
-Starting young helps children realize that taking care of the house they live in is a BIG job, and everyone should help so it doesn’t fall on just one person.
-Here are a few age appropriate chores by age + a free printable chore chart below (with colorful completion markers) for you to use with your kids!
+Starting young helps children realize that taking care of the house they live in is a BIG job.
+Everyone should help so it doesn’t fall on just one person.
+Here are a few age appropriate chores by age + a free printable chore chart below.
+Use it with colorful completion markers for more fun!

 Age appropriate chores for kids